March 24, 2022

 As more and more people in the east began traveling west, the rugs created by those tribes became popular among the settlers and other visitors to tribal lands.
 Because of this, the Native Americans would trade the carpets for food and other items brought through the trade routes.
 More and more rugs were in higher demand as the years passed.

 When the railroad companies began erecting rail lines, these rugs became even more popular and profitable for the Native American tribes.
 As the demand rose for these rugs, the Native Americans had to create these blankets by hand to use a loom to help in the creation of the Southwestern rugs.

 While some tribes still hand-weave their rugs today, more of the next generations would learn hand-weaving as a history lesson instead of learning how to do it from their grandmothers and mothers as per family tradition.

 One way to recognize and keep the natural authenticity of the Southwestern-style rug from all other rug styles is the particular colors used.
 These colors included the color of adobe bricks, the green of cacti, the natural earth tones of the desert, and the orange of clay, yellow sunlight, and beautiful turquoise.
 As trading opened up between the tribes and the rest of America, more colors were added, such as black, gray, and indigo.
 Those same colors exist in the Southwestern-style rugs today.

-There are many places online where you can buy these Southwestern style area rugs, but the two we will look at are the biggest and well-known to carry great selections: Wayfair.com and Build.com.
+There are many places online where you can buy these Southwestern-style area rugs, but the two we will look at are the biggest and most well-known to carry great selections: Wayfair.com and Build.com.